Shaping Direct Light & Fall Off

 Contrast governs a lot of what you do as a colorist – from overall scene contrast and exposure to localized contrast including skin tone.

 In this Insight, it’s localized contrast and in particular skin contrast that I want to discuss.

 Like a lot of colorists, I sometimes struggle with skin tone – the color, the exposure, imperfections, and correcting imperfections.

-Recently I’ve been working on a lot of shows where the contrast of skin has become really important, that got me to thinking a lot about some of my discoveries and in this Insight I’d like share one of those with you.
+Recently I’ve been working on a lot of shows where the contrast of skin has become really important, that got me to thinking a lot about some of my discoveries and in this Insight, I’d like to share one of those with you.